IdentityPython/pysaml2/doc/install.rst

     py.test tests

   is what you should use.
+If you don't have py.test, get it !
+It's good !